WenfeiY/Procodon/README.md

 # Procodon
-The code and test data of The Living "Hard Drive": Data Storage Programmed by Protein-coding Genes, Created by Wenfei Yu from Dailab@SIAT.
+The code and test data of "Programmable in vivo data storage in functional protein-coding sequences", Created by Wenfei Yu from Dailab@SIAT.

 ---